 The locomotives were manufactured by Alstom, a company from France.
 Moreover, they will be operated by LNVG, a regional rail company in Germany.
 They will serve Buxtehude, Bremervoerde, Bremerhaven and Cuxhaven.

-Developers say the new hydrogen trains are quiet, and they make the air cleaner for passengers to breathe.
-“It’s less noisy,” says Bruno Marguet, an executive with Alstom, to Fast Company’s Adele Peters.
+The new hydrogen trains, according to their developers, are silent and improve the quality of the air that passengers can breathe.
+Bruno Marguet, an Alstom executive, tells Adele Peters of Fast Company, “It’s less noisy.”
 “You don’t smell the diesel smoke when you’re in the station… there aren’t diesel emissions from [nitrogen oxides], which are harmful for health.”

-The hydrogen trains can travel 1,000 kilometers on a single tank of hydrogen.
-And when they need to refuel, they’ll do so at a hydrogen filling station that crews built along the tracks.
+With just one hydrogen tank, the hydrogen trains are capable of 1,000 kilometers of travel.
+Additionally, workers constructed a hydrogen filling station alongside the tracks where they will recharge as necessary.
 They can run at speeds of up to 140 km per hour, but they typically stay between 80 and 120 km per hour on this route.

 Hydrogen isn’t a fix-all, however.
-Though it’s the most abundant element in the universe, hydrogen must be separated from other elements to be used to produce energy.
-Extraction typically involves non-renewable resources—namely, natural gas and fossil fuel-powered electricity—and some of the hydrogen used to power Germany’s new trains is produced with fossil fuels.
+Hydrogen is the most plentiful element in the universe, but in order to create energy, it needs to be separated from other components.
+Natural gas and energy generated by fossil fuels are examples of non-renewable resources used in extraction; also, some of the hydrogen used to power Germany’s new trains is generated using fossil fuels.

 Hydrogen has also been used for other types of transportation, such as cars and planes.